Drug Crimes

 Drug Charges in New York

-There are 6 possession of controlled substances offenses, only one of which is a misdemeanor: criminal possession of a controlled substance in the seventh degree.
+There are six possession of controlled substances offenses, only one of which is a misdemeanor: criminal possession of a controlled substance in the seventh degree.
 You may face this charge if you possess any amount of a controlled substance.
 It is a Class A misdemeanor.
 N.Y.
 Pen.
 Law § 220.03.
-Depending on the drug involved, if you are in possession of more than a specified minimum amount, the charge will not be criminal possession of a controlled substance in the seventh degree, but a more serious felony criminal possession charge.
-In other cases, such as with the unlawful possession of anabolic steroids, possession of any amount will result in the misdemeanor charge.
+Depending on the drug involved, if you have more than a specified minimum amount, the charge will not be criminal possession of a controlled substance in the seventh degree but a more serious felony criminal possession charge.
+In other cases, such as with the unlawful possession of anabolic steroids, possession of any amount will result in a misdemeanor charge.
 The following are felony drug possession charges:

 • Criminal possession of a controlled substance in the fifth degree involves possessing a controlled substance intending to sell it; possessing at least 1/2 ounce of a narcotic preparation; possessing at least 50 milligrams of PCP; possessing at least 1/4 ounce of a concentrated preparation of cannabis; possessing at least 500 milligrams of cocaine; possessing at least 1,000 milligrams of ketamine; possessing any amount of ketamine if you have a previous ketamine possession conviction; or possessing at least 28 grams of GHB.
 It is a Class D felony.
 N.Y.
 Pen.
 Law § 220.06